RevoU-FSSE-2/week-14-vaiosyndicates/README.md

 Holla!

 Website nowadays are getting complex and interactive for getting engangement to increase their business.
 That's why UI/UX are important for building websites and ReactJS as a frontend library, with the flexibility and community can handle of complex UI/UX

+## DISCLAIMER
+If you have a problem about GET data or POST ada after logged in, please clear the <b>LocalStorage</b>.

+This bug will be fixing ASAP
 ## INGREDIENTS
 This simple CRUD category, using some tech stack like :